 \subsection{Evaluation Protocol}

-Traditional benchmarks primarily rely on various expert models to evaluate frame-level image quality.
+Traditional benchmarks primarily rely on various expert models to evaluate frame-level quality.
 Subsequent benchmarks employ large vision-language models (VLMs) for QA-based evaluation; however, these VLMs have limited video understanding capabilities.
-Moreover, in these benchmarks, the text instruction of the generated video is directly exposed to the VLM, which often leads to hallucination issues, i.e., the VLM assumes that certain elements mentioned in the instruction will appear in the video even if they do not.
+Moreover, in these benchmarks, the prompt of the generated video is directly exposed to the VLM, which often leads to hallucination issues, i.e., the VLM assumes that certain elements mentioned in the instruction will appear in the video even if they do not.

-Unlike previous benchmarks, VideoVerse not only assesses the fundamental capabilities of T2V models but also measures their gap to a comprehensive world model.
-To enable such a complex and holistic evaluation, we leverage state-of-the-art VLMs with rich world knowledge and strong reasoning abilities.
-Different from previous works, which expose the full text instruction to the VLM, we provide dimension-specific binary questions to the VLM, thereby mitigating the hallucination issues.
+Unlike previous benchmarks, VideoVerse aims to not only assess the fundamental capabilities of T2V models but also measure their capabilities in terms of world model.
+To enable such a holistic evaluation, we leverage state-of-the-art VLMs with rich world knowledge and reasoning abilities.
+Different from previous works, which expose the full prompt to the VLM, we provide dimension-specific binary questions to the VLM, thereby mitigating the hallucination issues.
 In particular, our VLM-based evaluation protocol consists of two components.

-\textbf{Temporal Causality Evaluation}. \textit{StoryEval}~\citep{wang2025your} also evaluates T2V models based on event-level reasoning.
+\textbf{Temporal Causality Evaluation}.
+The \textit{StoryEval}~\cite{wang2025your} also evaluates T2V models based on event-level reasoning.
 However, it only verifies whether the described events are generated, without considering the temporal and causal correlations among them.

-We adopt the \textbf{L}ongest \textbf{C}ommon \textbf{S}ubsequence (\textbf{LCS}) algorithm \citep{wiki:Longestcommonsubsequence} as the evaluation protocol for \textit{Event Following} performance.
+We adopt the \textbf{L}ongest \textbf{C}ommon \textbf{S}ubsequence (\textbf{LCS}) algorithm \cite{wiki:Longestcommonsubsequence} as the evaluation protocol for \textit{Event Following} performance.
 Specifically, we first use a powerful VLM to identify whether each event occurs in the generated video and extract the corresponding sequence of events.
-Let the ground truth event sequence be $E = \{e_1, e_2, \dots, e_n\}$ and the predicted event sequence be $\hat{E} = \{\hat{e}_1, \hat{e}_2, \dots, \hat{e}_{\hat{m}}\}$, where events absent from the generated video are not output by the VLM.
+Let the ground truth event sequence be $E = \{e_1, e_2, \dots, e_n\}$ and the predicted sequence be $\hat{E} = \{\hat{e}_1, \hat{e}_2, \dots, \hat{e}_{\hat{m}}\}$, where events absent from the generated video are not output by the VLM.
 We then compute the longest subsequence of $\hat{E}$ that aligns with $E$, and take its length as the \textit{Event Following} score of the generated video.